-The symptoms of lactose intolerance can start during childhood or adolescence and tend to get worse with age.
+The symptoms of lactose intolerance can start during childhood or adolescence and tend to get worse with age, though many people do not develop symptoms until later in life.
 The severity of symptoms is usually proportional to the amount of the milk sugar ingested with more symptoms following a meal with higher milk sugar content.

 Although eating lactose-containing products will result in discomfort for someone who is lactose intolerant, they are not at risk of developing more serious intestinal disease because of long-term lactose malabsorption.
 The only exception to this would be for babies who are born with primary lactase deficiency or children with secondary lactase deficiency as discussed below.

-Secondary Lactase Deficiency: The most common cause of temporary lactose intolerance in infants and young children is infection that affects the gastrointestinal tract and can damage the lining of the small intestine.
+Secondary Lactase Deficiency: The most common cause of temporary lactose intolerance in infants and young children is by an infection that affects the gastrointestinal tract and can damage the lining of the small intestine.

 Rotavirus and Giardia are two common organisms that cause damage to the surface of the small intestine resulting in temporary lactose intolerance.
 Older infants and young children will commonly be infected by a rotavirus.
 The symptoms of rotavirus infection include vomiting, diarrhea (frequent watery stools), and fever.
 Giardia is a parasite that is found in well water and fresh water from lakes and streams.
 Treatment of giardia infection with antibiotics will resolve the lactose intolerance.

-Secondary lactase deficiency can also be due to Celiac disease, which is an intolerance to gluten, the protein found in wheat, rye, barley and other grains.
-Crohn disease, an inflammatory condition that can affect any part of the gastrointestinal tract can lead to secondary lactase deficiency as well.
-Once each of these conditions is treated, the lactase deficiency will resolve.
+Secondary lactase deficiency can also be due to Celiac disease, which is an intolerance or allergy to gluten, the protein found in wheat, rye, barley, and other grains.
+Crohn's disease is an inflammatory condition that can affect any part of the gastrointestinal tract can lead to secondary lactase deficiency as well.
+Once each of these conditions is treated, the lactase deficiency will typically resolve.
 The lactose intolerance usually resolves within three to four weeks when the lining of the intestines returns to normal.